 Minimizes Pressure Ulcers

-This metric is is a measure of the percent of long-term stay patients who are suffering from pressure ulcers.
-We find that pressure ulcers are a solid barometer of the quality of nursing care a facility provides.
+This figure tells you the percentage of long-term stay patients who developed new or worsened pressure ulcers.
+We find that pressure ulcers are a reliable indicator of quality of care.

 Minimizes Serious Falls